ppy/osu-wiki/wiki/Game_mode/osu!/en.md

 Hold on the mouse/keyboard-button (or keep the pen onto the tablet).
 From there, use the mouse (or pen) and spin the spinner in a circular motion (in either direction) until the spinner circle grows outwards completely.
 A *Clear* notice will appear to indicate that the spinner was completed.
 If the spinner was cleared early, you can continue spinning to collect score bonus and gain some health back.

-The outer white circle shows how much time left to complete the spinner.
+The outer white circle shows how much time is left to complete the spinner.
 This circle will turn red to notify that time is almost out.
-Older skins, using *skin version 1.0*, will have a meter/gauge to indicate how close to clearing the spinner.
+Older skins, using [skin version](/wiki/Skinning/skin.ini#versions) 1.0, will have a meter/gauge to indicate how close the spinner is to being completed.

-The small box below the spinner shows how many spins you can make per minute, if you spin the spinner at current speed for one minute.
-If the mouse/keyboard button was released (or the pen did not touch the tablet) early during the spin, the spinner will stop reading the spin.
+The small box below the spinner shows the current spin speed, measured in spins per minute.

 ## Play Styles